riolubruh/YABDP4Nitro/README.md

 YABDP4Nitro is a feature-rich BetterDiscord plugin designed to enhance your Discord experience.
 This plugin offers various functionality such as customizable screensharing quality, emoji bypasses, profile accents, client themes, and more!

-## Over 400 Stars!?
-Y'all are actually scaring me now.

-Seriously, thank you all so much!
-I'm super happy that you're enjoying this little project.

-<sub>I always appreciate more stars though because I am a greedy mofo so keep 'em coming >:D (/j)</sub>

 ## Table of Contents:
 - [Features](#features)
   * [Custom Screenshare, FPS, Bitrate](#fully-customizable-screensharing-quality-fps-and-bitrate)